 Secure Shell (SSH) is a more secure and popular network protocol that delivers secure communication over an unsecured network, such as the Internet.
 SSH is primarily used for remote login and command-line execution on remote machines but it can also be used for securely transferring files from one system to another just like FTP.
 So in this case you can say that SSH is a more secure version of FTP.

-After you purchase a VPS or Dedicated Server, you will need to follow a few general steps to connect your server via SSH Secure Shell using a local client.
-This is needed to transfer, backup, or upload your web/app files etc.
+After you subscribe to a VPS or Dedicated Server, you can transfer files and backup using SSH and for that, you will need to follow a few general steps to connect your server via SSH Secure Shell using a local client.
+This is needed to transfer, backup, or upload your web/app files, etc.

-Now the steps given here are the exact steps for making a connection via SSH but a few things may depend on the SSH client you use.
-If you don’t use Linux Terminal then you may use PuTTy for Windows, or Terminal on a macOS machine.
+Now following are the exact steps to make a connection via SSH but a few things may depend on the SSH client you use.
+If you don’t use Linux Terminal then you may use PuTTy for Windows, or Terminal on a MacOS machine.